 There aren’t many places you could get a sizeable La Porcona pizza with fior di latte, pancetta, red onion and chilli alongside a pizza smothered with roast zucchini, eggplant, capsicum and parsley, and walk away with change from $40.
 As well as the pizzas, the menu has a variety of appetisers from pizza fritta (strips of puffy fried pizza dough that will blow your mind) through to arancini balls, bruschetta, and antipasto platters; a few traditional salads and pasta dishes; and a fish-of-the-day, a char-grilled chicken, and a scotch fillet steak option for those who are saving their carbs for the beer.

 This emphasis on good food in no way detracts from the brewing side of things.
 Paul is a qualified brewer and beer judge, so Glass House was never going to settle for second-rate beer.
-Then there's ex-Brisbane Brewing Co brewer Brendan Chan, who brings his own high standards and a wealth of experience in running the brewery on a day-to-day basis.
-(Try talking to him about the beer – while you’re enjoying the flavours you’re tasting, he’ll be musing on the ways he could improve it for next time.)
+They also brought in ex-Brisbane Brewing Co brewer Brendan Chan to help design and brew the beers in the first year of the brewery.

 Unlike in many brewpubs, the brewhouse isn’t visible from the main dining area; a couple of fermenters bubbling silently in the corner remind you how close the beer is made, though.
 But, if you’re interested in seeing the 15hL Spark system, just head out into the beer garden, where you can look through the glass-walled shed at the glorious stainless steel brewing tanks.